 Observation unit(s): Unit of homogeneous production (UHP) or Local unit of homogeneous production (LUHP).

-Target population corresponds to enterprises with 20 or more employees in 2022 for sections covered by this survey.
-Total number is about 31,200 enterprises.
+Target population corresponds to enterprises with 20 or more employees.

 Whole national territory.